 Brewster, as well as munici-pal facilities in Middleboro, Auburn, Mansfield, Norton, and Framingham.
 The ani-mals, once cleared, will be available for adoption.

-Parlon indicated it was a mix of anonymous complaints and concerns from people visiting the facility which prompted the search warrant investigation.

-investigation.

-Kelly Jaraöck, Middleboro

-animai control officer, said

-there haven't been any prior

-complaints about the business.
-She said Peritti Cane

-Corso was first issued its

-kennel license in 2012.
-She said

-semnels in town are inspected

-every year and Peritti Cane

-Corso "always had positive

-inspections."

-Corso "always had positive inspections."
-Jarabek indicated the conditions at the kennel deteriorated recently and sald the town was not aware until complaints were voiced.

-"If you see something, say something," she stressed.
-According to its website, licensed breeder of the Cane Corso owned by Mike Peritti, who lives at the same address as the kennel.
-Parlon said the 20 or so dogs that were allowed to remain at the property were in a kennel area that had better tigation is ongoing and did not rule out any possible charges.
+Parlon indicated it was a available for adoption.
+Parlon Indicated it was a mix of anonymous complaints and concerns from people visiting the facility which prompted the search warrant investigation.
+Kelly Jarabek, Middleboro animal control officer, said there haven't been any prior complaints about the business.
+She said Peritti Cane Corso was first Issued its kennel kense in 202.
+She said seemels in town are inspected every year and Peritti Cane Corso "always had positive inspections."
+Jarabek indicated the conditions at the kennel deteriorated recently and said the town was not aware until complaints were voiced.
+"If you see something, asy something," she stressed.
+According to its website, Peritti Cane Corso is a smail licensed breeder of the Caue Corso owned by Mike Peritti, who lives at the same address as the kennel.
+Parlon said the 20 or so dogs that were allowed to remain at the property were in a kennel area that had better conditions.
+"I'd say he got over-whelmed," Parlon said of the owner.
+ARL officials said the investigation is ongoing and did not rule out any possible charges.

-According to its website, Peritti Cane Corso is a small